smancke/guble/README.md

 #### Connection message
 ```
-    >connected\n
+    >ok-connected\n
     {"ApplicationId": "the app id", "UserId": "the user id", "Time": "the server time as iso date"}

     example:
-    >connected You are connected to the server.
+    >ok-connected You are connected to the server.
     {"ApplicationId": "phone1", "UserId": "user01", "Time": "2015-01-01T12:00:00+01:00"}
 ```